gunrock/gunrock/doc/building_gunrock.md

 the correctness of the graph primitives.
 All of them are ready to use.
 Under the `dataset/large` subdirectory, there are large graph datasets for doing performance regression tests.
-To download them to your local machine, just type `make` in the dataset subdirectory.
+To download them to your local machine, just type `make` in the `dataset/large` subdirectory.
 You can also choose to only download one specific dataset to your local machine by stepping into the subdirectory of that dataset and typing `make` inside that subdirectory.

 Running the Tests           {#running_tests}
 =================